Akashijk/Prompt-Tool/README.md

     *   **Interact:** In the preview pane, click on any highlighted text to see a menu of other options from that wildcard file.
 If your template uses a wildcard that doesn't exist, a link will appear below the preview allowing you to generate it.
     *   **Cleanup (Optional):** Click "AI Cleanup ✨" to have an AI automatically refine the grammar and flow of the generated prompt in the preview pane.
     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.
+    *   **Generate Image:** In the enhancement results window, click "Generate Image" next to any prompt.
+A dialog will appear allowing you to select your InvokeAI model, LoRAs, and other settings.
+The generated image path will be saved with the prompt in your history.

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**
     *   Chat directly with the AI for general ideas or to generate new files from scratch.